Deportability Grounds: What Can Get a Green Card Holder Deported?

 - National security

 Besides these, there are several other miscellaneous categories that you need to understand.
 Under the conviction section, any alien who, after admission in the U.S., has been convicted of a violation of law in the U.S. or a foreign country relating to a controlled substance must be removed.
 But the process entails many other minute details in it.

 If you have been convicted of a crime and facing deportation, it is advised to work with a deportation attorney.
 Your lawyer will help you understand the different cases and help you and your current or former spouse through the deportation process.

 What Are the Grounds of Inadmissibility According to Immigration Law?

-On the other hand, the grounds of inadmissibility (Section 212(a) of the Immigration Act) apply to individuals born in a foreign country seeking both the right to stay in the U.S. legally and admission to the United States at the point of entry or the U.S. border.
+On the other hand, the grounds of inadmissibility (Section 212(a) of the Immigration Act) apply to individuals born in a foreign country seeking both the right to stay in the U.S. legally and admission to the United States at the point of entry or the U.S. border if they do not have criminal court record.
 Sometimes, the ground of inadmissibility can be applied to green card holders returning to the U.S. after returning to the United States.